名古屋大学人文学研究科 Graduate School of Humanities / School of Humanities

 Research Proposal.docx (Please click and download the form here.)

-3. The application guideline will be sent only to those who obtain preliminary approval after applying for the First Step of NUAAS.
+3. The application guideline will be sent only to those who obtain preliminary approval after applying for the First Step of NUAAS at mid-April.
 Please apply as instructed in the guideline.

 ②Submission period of the original copies and application fees: